rdrachenberg/React-Node-Test/README.md

     #### Open new terminal at root of the project

       cd server && npm i && npm start

+## Estimated Time

+- 60 min

+## Requirements

+- ✅ Bug fix to login without any issues (20min) <br/>
+  There is no need to change or add login function.
+  Interpret the code structure and set the correct environment by the experience of building projects. <br/>
+  Here is a login information. <br/>
+  ✓ email: admin@gmail.com  ✓ password: admin123

 - ✅ Implement Restful API of "Meeting" in the both of server and client sides (40min)<br/>
   Focus Code Style and Code Optimization. <br/>